tsweezy/tsweezy/README.md

-### Howdy 👋
+### Hiya 👋

 Thanks for checking out my profile!

-🔎 I'm currently seaching for an internship in software or game development.
-📫 Looking to get in touch?
+✉️ Looking to get in touch?
 You can reach me at [trevor@setbold.com](mailto:trevor@setbold.com).

+👀 Check out some of my other work on my portfolio website, [setbold.com](http://www.setbold.com).

+🔗 Recruiter/professional?
+Connect with me on [LinkedIn](https://www.linkedin.com/in/trvr-sweet).

+#### I'm passionate about
+The intersection of art and science.
+Video games as art.
+Software that is ethically produced and puts the user's best interests first.
+Software for public good.

+#### I'm studying

+BS in Computer Science with a minor in Digital Studies at Grand Valley State University.

-#### A bit more about me
+#### What you can do for me

-I'm a Computer Science and Digital Studies student at Grand Valley State University and have been making digital media for nearly a decade.
-I have years of professional experience with the Adobe Suite and 3D art packages, experience with Java, C#, C++ HTML/CSS, JavaScript, and other languages, and an eagerness to learn.

-I am extremely passionate about ways in which artistic expression is conveyed through digital media, and strive to create things with true impact through my own work.

-☀ have a great day 🌻
+Have a good day :)